 What is Patient Engagement?

 Patient Engagement is an emerging movement in Canadian healthcare and health research.
-It is the act of meaningful and active collaboration in governance, priority setting, conducting research and knowledge translation.
-Depending on the context, patient-oriented research may also engage people who bring the collective voice of specific, affected communities.
+It is the act of meaningful and active involvement in priority setting and decision-making.
+Depending on the context, patient-oriented research may also engage people who bring the collective voice of specific, affected communities in areas such as governance, conducting research and knowledge translation.
 This is a fundamental shift in the way decisions are made.
 This engagement means sustained and active involvement over the course of a research project through processes that promote mutual learning, shared decision-making and (possibly) ongoing partnership and collaboration.

 The goals of MSSU Patient Engagement include:

 - Involving more patients, families and citizens in patient-oriented research through patient research partnerships and engagement initiatives;

 - Ensuring that patients, families and citizens are able to influence decisions and priorities in a meaningful and satisfactory way; and